 The Company's SII Balance Sheet values the Company's assets, technical provisions, and other liabilities in accordance with the SII Directive and related guidance.
-At 31 December 2022, the Company's excess of assets over liabilities was \leq 33,309 on a SII basis which is \leq 777 higher than the value under Irish GAAP.
-The difference is driven mainly by the valuation of technical provisions net of reinsurance with a smaller offsetting impact arising from the difference in the deferred tax asset and the elimination of deferred acquisition costs under Solvency II.
+At 31 December 2023, the Company's excess of assets over liabilities was €24,283 on a SII basis which is €497 higher than the value under Irish GAAP.
+The difference is driven mainly by the valuation of technical provisions net of reinsurance with a smaller offsetting impact arising from the difference in the deferred tax asset.
 Further details of the methods used in the valuation of balance sheet items are provided in Section D along with an explanation of the material differences between the Irish GAAP and SII valuation bases.